Searching for the perfect waves in Corsica

 Kelp is a type of seaweed that grows in shallow underwater forests.

-These algae are as important as trees in capturing carbon dioxide and, moreover, they can also be used as a source of food.
+These algae are as important as trees in capturing carbon dioxide, and they can also be used as a food source.

-From France to Chile, this film investigates the history, economic and scientific potential of kelp to build a new type of sustainable agriculture, maintain biodiversity or fight global warming.
+From France to Chile, this film investigates kelp's history and economic and scientific potential to build a new type of sustainable agriculture, maintain biodiversity or fight global warming.

 An eventful courtship